Ernest1338/configs_scripts/neovim/README.md

 - file changes decorations on scrollbar (experimental) - `https://github.com/lewis6991/satellite.nvim`
 - (TODO: check this out) customizable tab bar (+ workspace multiplexer?) plugin - `https://github.com/nanozuki/tabby.nvim`
 - idea (TODO?) - mapping (maybe ctrl+;) to insert semicolon to the end of the line (works in normal, insert, .. modes)
+- optimizing (or rewriting) colorscheme is a idea to improve neovimv2 startup even further
 - TODO: configure nvim-cmp - `https://dev.to/vonheikemen/neovim-lsp-setup-nvim-lspconfig-nvim-cmp-4k8e`
 - features missing:
 	- workspaces, (tab) switching - will be implemented in telescope-project